Cholpon-Ishenbekova/Final_project_JustDoIt/README.md

 1. To add Done and Delete buttons to each task
 2. With mysql database create login and sign up sections

-Problems that I could solve:
+Problems that I could not solve:
 1. I really wanted to create login and sign up, but I had problem with connection to mysql.
 I spent for this 4 days, but still couldn't manage it
 2. I had bug with adding two buttons Done and Delete to each function (I spent 2 days, but still couldn't debug, that why it's without those functions)